 Education for Sustainable Development in the curriculum

 UWE Bristol is working to ensure that all programmes of study provide opportunities for students to explore the meaning of sustainable development in the context of their discipline.
 For some programmes, like Environmental Science or Geography, nearly everything students study is concerned with sustainable development.
 For others, the engagement with sustainable issues will be less direct, and often linked to professional practice or employability elements of the programme.
-In all cases, we are increasing and enhancing the opportunities available to students through the curricula for engagement with the Sustainable Development Goals.
+In all cases, we are increasing and enhancing the opportunities available to students through the curricula for engagement with the Sustainable Development Goals (see Policies, Plans and Targets for an overview of our Sustainable Development Goals mapping work).

 UWE Bristol has developed modules and programmes which explicitly focus on sustainable development.
 The following case studies are indicative of the breadth and variety of UWE Bristol’s Education for Sustainable Development (ESD) provision.
 Our MSc Sustainable Development in Practice is an interdisciplinary programme which enables staff and students to work together on sustainability-related teaching and learning.
 Students within the Bristol Business School on programmes BA Economics, Business and Management, Business Management with Economics, Accounting and Finance, Business and Management with Accounting and Finance share a second year module titled Good Business, Bad Business and Sustainability.
 Assessed learning outcomes for this module include the ability of students to demonstrate 'a developed understanding of the economic value of ecosystem services and environmental sustainability' and be able to 'evaluate actions and performance of an organisation in relation to corporate social responsibility, business ethics and sustainability'.